EloisePegoraro/Resolver_Assessment/README.md

 During Test 2, while examining the third requirement, which states: "Assert that the second list item's value is set to 'List Item 2'," I came across a potential defect.
 The requirement specifies "List Item 2," but upon inspecting the HTML DOM, I noticed two additional spaces present (following the initial quotation mark and after the number 2).
 As a result, Test 2 is failing due to this reason.

-For the reports on the passed/failed tests refer to the file: Cucumber Reports.html
+For the reports on the passed/failed tests, please refer to the file: Cucumber Reports.html